rtk666a/rtk666a/README.md

 - 👋 Hi, I’m @rtk666a
 - 👀 I’m interested in ...
-Fore new job
+For new job
 - 🌱 I’m currently learning ...
 Java
 - 💞️ I’m looking to collaborate on ...
 Java
 - 📫 How to reach me ...
 7202784860 Aybolrtk@gmail.com